CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 Now that you have the area of influence calculated for each store, let's take a look at how to augment the result with population information to help better understand a store's average revenue per person.

 > Note: To be able to use the Enrichment functions you need an enterprise CARTO account with Data Observatory 2.0 enabled.
-Contact your CSM or contact us at sales@carto.com for more information about this.
+Contact your CSM or contact us at [sales@carto.com](mailto:sales@carto.com) for more information.

 First, let's find the demographic variable we need.
 We will use the `Catalog` class that can be filter by country and category.
 In our case, we have to look for USA demographics datasets.
 Let's see which public ones are available.